1

 Managed Care Authority

 The Managed Care 2016 Final Rule from CMS (Centers for Medicare & Medicaid Services) states that individual states utilizing a managed care plan to deliver Medicaid services are able to pay for up to 15 days in a capitation month if services provided fall under the “in lieu of services (ILOS)” authority.
-Find more details on the ILOS rule.
+Find additional guidance on the use of the ILOS rule.

 Colorado’s 1915 (b)3 Waiver has always included the authority to continue receiving FFP for members receiving mental health services at private freestanding psychiatric hospitals as an “in lieu of” service if the member is enrolled with a managed care entity.